letranconghung/letranconghung.github.io/_pages/math.md

 - Work done during the Fields Undergraduate Summer Research Program 2024, August 2024.

 1. **Harmony in Randomness: the Laplacian and the Heat Equation**[\[link\]](https://math.uchicago.edu/~may/REU2023/REUPapers/LeTran.pdf)
-- With guidance from Prof. Beniada Shabani
+- With guidance from Prof. Beniada Shabani.
 - I discuss the heat equation, the analytical way to solve it, and its probabilistic interpretations.
 Personally I think complementing it with the probabilistic point of view is not only interesting, but it provides a very strong intuition as to what ought to be true.
 - Work done during the UChicago Math REU 2023, August 2023.